jayared/NewRelic/coding-challenge-master/README.md

 Deleted "Numbers.log" file while the socket is started if the file exists.

-By using  ExecutorService fixed thread pool size is limited.
+By using  ExecutorService fixed thread pool size is limited to 5.

+Executor service shuts down if the input contains "terminate".

 Created LogWriterTask to write to Numbers.Log

+Any data that does not conform to a valid line of input is discarded and the client connection terminated immediately and without comment.

-Created SummaryTask to write Summary for 10 seconds.
+Created SummaryTask to write Summary for 10 seconds in the console.

 A Server class that handles and reads the input streams for each of the clients. responding to inputs dynamically as they come in.